Levi-B4/Framer/README.md

 # Framer

 ## Description
-- Framer is a wab app which calls an API to retrieve a video.
+- Framer is a web app which calls an API to retrieve a video.
 However, the API that should be containing the video is actually containing images where each image is a frame of the video!
 This is intentional; Framer stitches the frames together and mimics a 30fps video.
 ---

 ## Prerequisits